 Move to the cloud: SaaS applications, IaaS hosting services, and other professional third-party services with good security practices.

-You will never protect your MS Exchange better than Microsoft can protect O365, or Google can protect G-Suite.
+You will never protect your MS Exchange better than Microsoft protects O365, or Google protects G-Suite.
 Mind your threat model, though.

 6. Know when your business is hacked.

 Use a logging solution or another way to get early notification about being compromised.
 Canary tools are a modern way to get such alerts, similar to how miners used actual canary birds for work safety.

 “Amateurs don’t want to get hacked.
 Professionals don’t want to remain hacked.”

 7. When ready, start using a control framework.